Chessel Bay Local Nature Reserve

 The responsibility for Chessel Bay lies with Southampton City Council and Natural England (see link below).
 Currently, the City Council and volunteers team up twice a year to help maintain and care for the site.
 See below: What you can do.

-Wading birds such as curlew, oystercatcher, redshank and dunlin can often be seen on the mudflats when the tide is low.
-In the winter months brent geese and godwits can also be spotted.
+Wading birds can often be seen on the mudflats when the tide is low: in the winter months brent geese and black-tailed godwits can also be spotted.
 Egrets, more common in recent years, stalk the shallows, as does the occasional heron.
-A blue and orange flash of colour will probably signal a passing kingfisher.
+Kingfisher have been spotted too.
 Along the shoreline common shore crabs scuttle through the seaweed.
 Fifteen species of butterflies have been observed at the Bay in recent years, these include the gatekeeper, painted lady, large skipper and holly blue.

 Details of wildlife inhabiting Chessel Bay will be added to this website as available.
 The 'Natural History of Chessel Bay' includes species lists for 1993, both Flora and Fauna, see link to PDF in the section on Books and further reading.
 The Southampton Natural History Guide 1987 includes a list of Flora for Chessel Bay, see link below.
 A 2008 spring survey shows over 130 different plants, mosses and lichen in the Bay.
 Wood anemone, cow-wheat, bitter-cress and sea aster are among the many plants recorded.
 Please see link below.
 A fungi survey for autumn 2008 and 2009 can be accessed below, see link.
 An October 2009 shore survey can also be accessed below, see link.
 Many thanks to Phil Budd of Southampton Natural History Society for his records.
 Bird counts for 1995 -2001 and January - November 2011 many thanks to Mark Painter.
 Autumn 2011 and continuing 2012 bird observations many thanks to Ian Watts.
 Two kingfishers and a greenshank were spotted in the Bay this February 2012.
 During July there was a big increase in the number of Redshanks returning to Chessel Bay: with 12 at the beginning of the week to 21 on 20th July; numbers on 24 August reaching 38.
 A rare sight in the Bay: an osprey on 24 September 2012 - seen on the river daily during the previous week.
 For more details see Chessel Bay Bird Counts 2011 (and continuing) below.